Versioning overview#

 Copy mode

-In both modes, the document structure and the surrounding document are physically copied to the target branch.
-In Inheritance mode, the document sections are only physically copied to the new branch when they are changed.
+In both modes, the document structure and the surrounding document are physically copied into the target branch.
+In inheritance mode, the document sections are physically copied into the new branch only when they are changed.
 Otherwise, they are inherited from their source branch.
-This means in the case that a document section in the source branch is changed, the derived branch is also changed.
+This means that if a document section is changed in the source branch, the derived branch is changed as well.

-In Copy mode, all document areas of the source branch are copied to the target branch.
-This means, that changes in the source branch have no effect on the target branch.
+In copy mode, all document sections of the source branch are copied into the target branch.
+This means that changes in the source branch have no effect on the target branch.

-The explicit versioning of documents with the implicit versioning of embedded items is the standard case.
-If embedded items are not versioned, a change to such an item leads to changes to all referencing documents.
-This probably does not correspond to the behavior that one usually desires.
+The explicit versioning of documents combined with the implicit versioning of embedded items is the standard case.
+If embedded items are not versioned, a change to such an item leads to changes in all referencing documents.
+This is probably not the behavior one would usually want.